scurvy-dog/sonic-dcloud/1-Intro_to_SONiC_Lab/lab_2/lab_2-guide.md

 * Ability to see status of various services
 * Configuration Management structure
 * How to load configuration through Ansible
-* Valadiate end toend topology
+* Valadiate end to end topology

 ## Tour of SONiC
 ### SONiC Software Architecture